questoflife/qol_backend_api/docs/01-installation.md

 ### Testing

-Run tests to verify the setup:
+Run tests to verify the setup (from the project directory):
 ```bash
 docker compose run testing pytest
 ```